WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 B. the alimentary canal of farm animals could be blocked.

 C. the material could poison the animals.
-D. it improves the quality of the pasture.
+D. it improves the quality of the pasture. - Which of the following statements about colostrum is false?
+It is

 A. an evaporated milk.